antonio708763/HaaS-platformV2/docs/domain-and-dns-standard.md

 ### Option 2: Hosts file (allowed for lab only)

-Example:
+Example locations:

 - Windows: `C:\Windows\System32\drivers\etc\hosts`
 - Linux/macOS: `/etc/hosts`

 Pros:

 - simple
 - fast

 Cons:

 - does not scale
 - must be repeated on every device

 This is not acceptable for real client deployments.